MuckRock/python-muckrock/docs/agencies.rst

 .. class:: muckrock.agencies.AgencyClient

    The agency client allows access to search and retrieval of agencies via the MuckRock API.
 The client supports querying, listing, and retrieving specific agencies.
-Accessed generally as ``clients.agencies``.
+Accessed generally as ``client.agencies``.
    ::
     >>> example_agency = client.agencies.retrieve(453)
     >>> example_agency